-The picture that is emerging of the regime structure in the early years of Kim Jong-un's reign is one in which the Supreme Leader operates in a highly structured bubble surrounded by gatekeepers.
-His interactions outside of this bubble are somewhat managed (via guidance inspections, for example), but he has the ability to reach out to the wider North Korean leadership in order to access reservoirs of information and advice, and to build relationships for the future.
+The picture that emerged of the regime structure in the early years of Kim Jong-un's reign was one in which the Supreme Leader operated in a highly structured bubble surrounded by gatekeepers.
+His interactions outside of this bubble were somewhat managed (via guidance inspections, for example), but he had the ability to reach out to the wider North Korean leadership in order to access reservoirs of information and advice, and to build relationships for the future.

-Two levels of the North Korean leadership, beyond the regents' level, are critical to making the regime operate: the second and third echelons.
-These levels include much of the senior leadership across the Party, military, and government, as well as the commanders, ministers, and directors, who are responsible for executing policy.
+Outside Kim and his closest advisors, two levels of the North Korean leadership are critical to making the regime operate: the second and third echelons.116 These levels include much of the senior leadership across the Party, military, and government, as well as the commanders, ministers, and directors, who are responsible for executing policy.
 Most of these individuals are tied to the Kim family via blood and family relations.
 Kim Jong-il's hub-and-spoke leadership style was based on clear lines of communication to these second and third echelons, often jumping the chain of command to ensure that orders were understood and carried out.
 It is not yet clear whether Kim Jong-un will run the regime in the same way that his father did, but relationships at these levels will be critical as he develops the relationships that will allow him to eventually consolidate his power.
 A fourth level of leadership, while still highly speculative, is worth watching since it may contain the leaders of the future.